Justfile Commands

 • if config/backends/<stack>-<env>.hcl exists, just tofu-init <stack> now treats it as the implicit local default without requiring TOFU_BACKEND_CONFIG_DIR

-• the post-#209 target direction remains environment-owned S3-compatible state on honey
+• the live direction is environment-owned S3-compatible state on honey

 just tofu-preflight <stack> is the shortest local check before init.
 It validates: